TheMaster1127/HTH/README.md

 - Assignment operators (`:=`, `.=`, `+=`, `-=`, `*=`)
 - Comments dont use comments in the same line as the code (Note: Comments might be translated in some cases)

-Some features that haven't been fully tested but should work include:
+Some features haven't been fully tested but should work include:

 - Abs
 - ACos